 Project led by Anne Jean-Richard Largey, director of the Ferme Asile.

 This residency program aims to allow artists to stay for 2 month in Sion,Valais, Switzerland while benefiting from a natural and cultural environment conducive to the exercise of their art.
 It is open to applications from international professional artists working in the visual arts, sound arts or performing arts.
-At the end of the residency, a personal exhibition is offered to the artist to present their project finalized during the residency.
-In the exhibition space locates in an old barn of 800 m2.

 Jule Collins Smith Museum of Fine Art at Auburn University, Alabama